 If you have a trailer, you’re going to need to chock the wheels off.
 I recommend blocking off both sides of the tire and maybe even going as far as blocking both sides of the trailer off.

-I like to use wheel chocks like these here for my trailers.
+I like to use wheel chocks for my trailers.
 Make sure to pay attention to where the trailer is sloping down and block off the correct side of the tire.

 To be safe, if you don’t know get 4 chocks and block off both sides of the tire and both sides of the trailer.